-This theme of the ugliness of beauty has been on my mind for a few
+This theme of the ugliness of beauty has been on my mind for decades.

-decades.
-In my present half-dotage I recently thought to myself,
+In my present half-dotage I recently thought to myself, Where is it?,

-Where is it?, Haven't I already written this down?, which seems
+Haven't I already written this down?, which seems sufficient cause to

 Perhaps the young may be more shocked than the old, perhaps people who have experienced tragedy and loss will be less shocked than those who naïvely affirm that some should be at the top of the world and probably that that should be them whether they have done anything to deserve it or not, or at least they have a chance and while they still do they are doing their best to believe in and support, which is part of climbing, their particular hierarchy.
 But here's what it looks like to someone who aggressively climbed all available dominance hierarchies, after plenty of success and getting really sick and tired of that game.
 Some will hate this perspective, and me for holding it, but that's fine by me.
 If it's just maturity, then they'll come around later.